TASC Reading Literacy Study Guide

 This knowledge category hearkens back to the wide array of texts you’ll find on the exam, which—as stated above—is meant to reflect the sheer variety of reading you will have to do after you obtain your high school equivalency.
 The TASC Reading section will likely include nonfiction, fictional narratives, historical pieces, dramatic works, mythical writings, and poetry.
 Be sure to brush up on works of all of these varieties by doing some independent reading before taking the exam.

-They works you’ll encounter on the test typically will have a main idea behind them.
+The literary works you’ll encounter on the test typically will have a main idea behind them.
 It will be your job to pick up on what the central themes of the work is while you read.
 The details featured within the text will always point back to what the main idea of the work is, so be sure to pay close attention.
 The ways in which the author backs up their main idea is also an important thing to watch out for.

 As you read a text, keep in mind that you may have to answer a question about the effectiveness of the author’s argument and reasoning.
 This will most likely happen for the written response question(s) featured on the exam, where you will be presented with a pair of related passages and expected to discuss how they differ and where their similarities lie, as well as how well the authors communicated their points and evidence.
 You will want to brush up on how to format citations, just in case you have to refer back to the texts.